cakephp/docs/en/appendices/2-2-migration-guide.rst

 Datasources
 ===========

 - Dbo datasources now supports real nested transactions.
-If you get some problem in your application related with that, disable it using ``ConnectionManager::getDataSource('default')->nestedTransaction = false;``
+If you need to use this feature in your application, enable it using ``ConnectionManager::getDataSource('default')->useNestedTransactions = true;``

 Testing
 =======